OmniPrism: Learning Disentangled Visual Concept for Image Generation: Experiments

-\textbf{Qualitative Comparison. } To fully evaluate the superiority of our method, we compare our method with the state-of-the-art visual concept generation methods, including IP-Adapter \cite{ye2023ip}, BLIP-Diffusion \cite{li2024blip}, DEADiff \cite{qi2024deadiff} and SSR-Encoder \cite{zhang2024ssr}.
-The results are shown in \cref{fig:compare}.
-Both IP-Adapter and our \textbf{OmniPrism} are based on SDXL \cite{podell2023sdxl}, and others are base on SD-v1.5 \cite{rombach2022high} as their latest version.
-It can be seen that existing visual concept generation methods struggled to disentangle different concepts from reference images and leading to concept confusion.
+The comparison results are shown in~\cref{fig:compare}.
+It can be seen that existing visual concept generation methods struggled to disentangle different concepts from reference images and leading to concept leakage.
 IP-Adapter and BLIP-Diffusion are too faithful to the reference image and generate concepts irrelevant to prompts.
-DEADiff relies on specific diffusion blocks to disentangle style, but it cannot disentangle content and composition.
+DEADiff relies on specific diffusion blocks to disentangle style, but it cannot disentangle content and layout.
 SSR-Encoder aligns image representations to the concepts in CLIP text domain, but they suffer from the trade-off of either inaccurately generating concepts or generating irrelevant concepts.
-In contrast, our method effectively disentangle different concept representations based on concept guidance and aligns them to the concept domains of corresponding diffusion blocks, thus achieves superior concept fidelity and concept independence across multiple concepts.
+MS-Diffusion and OmniGen have poor results in style and layout disentanglement, and generate irrelevant concepts sometimes.
+In contrast, our method effectively disentangle different concept representations based on concept guidance and aligns them to the concept domains of corresponding diffusion blocks, thus achieving superior concept fidelity and concept independence across multiple concepts.

-\textbf{Quantitative Comparison. } \cref{table:quan} shows the quantitative comparison results between our method and others.
-Our method achieves the highest Mask CLIP-I and CLIP-T scores, which indicates our superior concept fidelity and prompt fidelity.
-IP-Adapter achieves the highest style similarity, but their method relies heavily on the reference image and neglects the text prompt, which easy to achieve a similar style, but their CLIP-T score is the lowest.
-Our method achieves the highest style similarity except for IP-Adapter.
-In addition, our image quality is significantly better than other methods.
-In summary, our method achieves optimal results in terms of text fidelity, concept faithfulness, style similarity, and image quality.